Photography Pricing 2020

 For your safety, be sure to include, on both proposals and contracts, permission to use photography.
 State the scope of use for the photographs, and for how long they may be used.
 Make sure that the photography estimate or contract fits your short- and long-term needs.
 If your answer is not known, then unlimited use of the images is an option.
 Note, however, that photographers earn additional income from their photographs, so there may be a fee for requests, which limits future income opportunities.

 You’re not alone, setting a price for your photography is not easy.
-Honestly, I write articles about pricing, and regularly price my photography, and still find situations where I have trouble determining a reasonable number; sometimes, I even get it wrong.
-There is no perfect price, and there are about as many opinions about pricing as there are photographers.
+Honestly, I write articles about photography pricing, and regularly price my own photography, and still find situations where I have trouble determining a reasonable number; sometimes, I even get it wrong.
+There is no perfect price, and there are about as many opinions to price photography as there are photographers.
 Placing a price on your photograph and related services is often frustrating.

 Don’t worry about how other photographers price their photography.
 Yes, make note of standards for your type of photography, within your region.
 However, it is more important that you live by the no competition motto.
 Focus on what you need to charge to stay in business and build a community of fans who which to hire you because of your personality, style and reputation — Your brand.